hystax/optscale_arcee/README.md

 arcee.error()
 ```

-To use custom endpoint and enable/disable SSL checks (enable self-signed SSL certificates support):
+To use a custom endpoint and enable/disable SSL checks (enable self-signed SSL certificates support):
 ```sh
 with arcee.init(token, task_key, endpoint_url="https://my.custom.endpoint:443/arcee/v2", ssl=False):
     # some code
 ```
 Arcee daemon process periodically sends hardware and process data.
-Default heartbeat period is 1 second.
-However, arcee can be initialized with custom period:
+The default heartbeat period is 1 second.
+However, arcee can be initialized with a custom period:
 ```sh
 with arcee.init(token, task_key, period=5):
     # some code